 In the early stages, symptoms of stomach cancer are vague and easily ignored.
-Early symptoms may mimic those of peptic ulcer disease, with burning abdominal pain.
+Early symptoms may mimic those of peptic ulcer disease Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
+Peptic ulcers can result from infection with Helicobacter... read more , with burning abdominal pain.
 Therefore, peptic ulcer symptoms that do not resolve with treatment may indicate stomach cancer.

-The person may notice a feeling of fullness after a small meal (early satiety).
+Later, people may notice a feeling of fullness after a small meal (early satiety).
 They may have weight loss or weakness caused by difficulty eating or by an inability to absorb some vitamins and minerals.
 Anemia, characterized by fatigue, weakness, and light-headedness, may result from very gradual bleeding that causes no other symptoms, from malabsorption of vitamin B12 (a vitamin needed for red blood cell formation), or from malabsorption of iron (a mineral needed for red blood cell formation) due to a lack of stomach acid.
 Uncommonly, a person may vomit large amounts of blood (hematemesis) or pass black tarry stools (melena).
 When adenocarcinoma is advanced, a doctor may be able to feel a mass when pressing on the abdomen.

 If the cancer has not spread beyond the stomach, surgery is usually done to try to cure it.
 Removal of the entire tumor before it has spread offers the only hope of cure.
 Most or all of the stomach and nearby lymph nodes are removed.